astronomyk/SimCADO/SimCADO/simcado/docs/source/Home.rst

     >>> # !!
 Only works in Python 3 - See Downloads section
     >>> simcado.install_noise_cube()

+If you running Python 3, it would be helpful to expand the internal detector noise cube with :func:`.install_noise_cube`.

 Keeping SimCADO updated
 ~~~~~~~~~~~~~~~~~~~~~~~

 As MICADO developes, the data files that SimCADO uses will also be
 updated.
-Therefore before you do any major work with SimCADO we *HIGHLY*
+Therefore before you do any major work with SimCADO we **HIGHLY**
-recommend calling:
+recommend calling :func:`~.simcado.utils.get_extras`:

 ::